tidyjava/tidyjava-contents/refactoring-to-components.md

 ![](/img/before.png)

+### Cleaning the Code
+One thing that was pointed out to me *after* I published the text, was that you can't effectively refactor to components when there's a huge mess in the code e.g. you have giant classes over 1k LOC.
+I think there's a lot to it, so I'd consider getting the code (more or less) clean a prerequisite to componentization.

 ### Inferring the Components
 In case there's no structure at all or it doesn't make any sense, a reasonable first step is to seek implicit structure in the code and make it explicit.
 Unless the codebase is a single God class, there must be some way to group the classes together, even if the resulting structure is suboptimal.
 If there is an imperfect, but workable structure already, this step can be skipped.

 In the given example, it's clear that we have 3 classes directly related to posts, 1 class mostly related to markdown, 2 classes mostly related to git, 1 utility class and 1 "main" class. `MarkdownPostFactory` and `GitPostReader` look like implementations of non-existent `PostReader` and `PostFactory` interfaces, at least judging by the name.
 As said before, we don't care that the inferred structure is suboptimal, we just need something to work with.
 Let's make it explicit: